UPHSL-CCS/j4a-pl-CS1/README.md

 1. What concept was most challenging in the activity?

-The most challenging concept we've encountered was strong vs weak typing.
-It can be tricky to demonstrate clearly because weak typing allows automatic type conversion which can lead to unexpected behavior, while strong typing enforces strict rules.
-This can be confusing, especially for beginners.
+The most challenging part we encountered in this activity was organizing our answers as a group and pushing our code to the repository.
+It took some time to coordinate and make sure each member’s work was properly added.

 2. What tools did you use to complete the exercise?